William Backhouse Astor Sr.: Personal life

 As a wedding gift, Astor gave Franklin and Laura Delano the southernmost 100 acres of Rokeby estate.
 The estate came to be known as "Steen Valetje" (which means "little stone valley" in Dutch).

-Margaret Astor died on February 15, 1872, William Astor survived his wife by three years dying on November 24, 1875 in his townhouse at Lafayette Place in New York City.
+Margaret Astor died on February 15, 1872.
+William Astor survived his wife by three years, dying on November 24, 1875, in his townhouse at Lafayette Place in New York City.
 He was buried next to his wife in the Astor vault at Trinity Church Cemetery, designed by Frederick Clarke Withers, in New York City.
-In 1866 he conveyed the adjoining 142 acres of Rokeby to his son, Henry.
-Henry Astor built a brick dwelling on this land, but in 1873 conveyed the property to Laura.
+In 1866 he conveyed the adjoining 142 acres of Rokeby to his son, Henry, who built a brick dwelling on this land, but in 1873 conveyed the property to Laura.

 Astor's local newspaper The New York Times eulogised, Mr. William B. Astor. an illness of four days ends an honored and successful life the public events in Mr. Astor's career a ripe scholar and philanthropic man.
 Mr William B. Astor, after an illness of only a few days, died at his residence in this City yesterday at 9:30 A.M., aged eighty three years.
 Mr. Astor was in his usual good health, except for a slight cold, until Saturday of last week.
 On that morning his cold began to trouble him and occasioned a severe cough.